Mariamwit/Mariamwit/README.md

 <h1>  <br/> <a href="[https://www.linkedin.com/in/mariamwit-g-2a77b6340//"> Cybersecurity Graduate Student </a> </h1>

 I am a cybersecurity professional with over a year of hands-on experience in security monitoring, incident detection, and deploying cryptographic techniques.
-Iam experienced in using SIEM tools, penetration testing, and automating threat detection.
+I am experienced in using SIEM tools, penetration testing, and automating threat detection.
 I am proficient in network security protocols, patch management, and reverse engineering.

 ## Objective
 I am currently pursuing a Master of Science in Cybersecurity.
 I am eager to join a Security Operations Center (SOC).